EGhost98/Chibi_URL/README.md

 The Chibi URL application utilizes Bootstrap 5, a CSS framework, to enhance the user interface and provide a responsive and visually appealing design.
 The Bootstrap components, such as cards, forms, and navigation, are used to create a modern and user-friendly experience.
 The website is responsive and can work seamlessly on any device, ensuring a consistent and optimal user experience.

 ## JavaScript Copy to Clipboard Button
-The application includes JavaScript functionality to implement a copy to clipboard button.
+The application includes JavaScript functionality to implement a copy-to-clipboard button.
 This feature allows users to easily copy the shortened URL to their clipboard with a single click, making it convenient to share the shortened links.

 ## Flash Messages for Form Errors and Successful Login
 Flash messages are used in the Chibi URL application to display form validation errors and successful user login notifications.
 When a form submission fails due to validation errors, the corresponding error messages are displayed to the user.
 Similarly, upon successful user login, a flash message is shown to indicate a successful login.

+## Custom Alias
+A custom alias feature, allows users to personalize their shortened URLs with unique and memorable aliases.

 ## Key Takeaways
 - Building a URL shortener using Django and Python.